hdinkel/ELM-CPIB-2017/3-P53_basic_protocol_1.md

 Step 9.
 Scroll further down to the header "Pathways" to view pathway information.
 This is a list of all of the pathways in which the protein p53 is known to be involved (according to KEGG).
-Click on a pathway to ???
+Click on a pathway to see the localization of p53 in the corresponding KEGG pathway.

 ![](Figures/TP53_basic_protocol_1/doc_www_pin_details.png)
 **Figure TP53-BP1- 6** The instance details page for the "DOC_WW_Pin1_4"